Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 Recently, Honeywell merged with the UK’s Cambridge Quantum Computing to marry their hardware expertise with Cambridge’s software and algorithm bank.

-This is the third of our 4 part series on uncovering research trends in Quantum computing.
+This is the third of our 4-part series on uncovering research trends in Quantum computing.

 Our full report covers:

-• Research trends of quantum computing
+• Research trends in quantum computing

 • Leading companies and prominent startups